I am Assistant Professor of Philosophy (tenure-track) at the University of Lethbridge (Canada).

 Check out the initial batch of entries (online first) here!

 My research focuses on the nature of judgment as a capacity of the mind across the various spheres of human life—drawing on Kant and the Kantian tradition.
-My work has been published in Inquiry, Kant-Studien, Kantian Review, The Southern Journal of Philosophy, and Constellations.
-I am the editor of a volume on Hannah Arendt’s Lectures on Kant’s Political Philosophy, part of a new series from De Gruyter Brill called ‘Works of Philosophy and Their Reception’.
+My work has been published in The British Journal for the History of Philosophy, Inquiry, Kant-Studien, Kantian Review, and The Southern Journal of Philosophy.
+I am the editor of a forthcoming volume on Hannah Arendt’s Lectures on Kant’s Political Philosophy, part of a new series from De Gruyter Brill called ‘Works of Philosophy and Their Reception’.
 I am also working on a monograph, which will be the first comprehensive account of Kant’s theory of judgment.

 I received my PhD from the Department of Philosophy at McGill University in 2020.
 From 2022-2024, I was the Klemens von Klemperer Postdoctoral Fellow in the Hannah Arendt Center (HAC) for Politics and Humanities at Bard College, where I was also Visiting Assistant Professor in Philosophy, Politics, and the Bard Prison Initiative (BPI).
 While at Bard, I launched the annual De Gruyter Arendt lecture series.